 Roll forming is the most cost-effective way to achieve continuous production of complex shapes with multiple bends.
 But even we admit it’s not a perfect system.
 There are two particular quirks of roll forming that engineers must understand and accept before committing to the process: end flare[...]

 To manufacturers, a channel is one of the most simplistic shapes on earth.
 This helps explain why channels are a commodity product -- they’re easy to make and extremely functional.
-As simple as a roll formed steel channel is, understanding price factors is a little more complicated.
+As simple as a roll formed channel is, understanding C and U channel price factors is a little more complicated.